Subscribe to this page via e-mail here - Subscribe

 Notice: Nowhere in Revelation

-is there a hint of Jerusalem or the temple no longer existing.
+is the suggestion of Jerusalem or the temple no longer existing.

 5. Strong Jewish influence still existed and was creating problems for